 The potential downside of this bag is that it’s a bit simpler than our main Kensington recommendations above; there aren’t as many organizational pockets and its look is a bit more schooly (it’s a backpack after all) and less techy.

 The bag is available in traditional solid black, blue or dark red, and some wilder brightly colored prints if purchased directly from Jansport.
 It can sometimes be slightly cheaper on Amazon but with fewer color options.
-It’s also available from Ebags and Zappos.
+It’s also available from Zappos.

 The Best Rolling Backpack for 17″ Laptops (and a Great Overall Cheap Option): The Samsonite Tectonic Wheeled Computer Backpack